mongodb/docs/source/includes/warning-text-search-not-for-production.rst

    .. significant-storage-requirements

    - Text indexes have significant storage requirements and performance costs.
-See :ref:`index-feature-text` for more information.
+See :ref:`text-index-storage-requirements` for more information.